Kode-Monkey/Kode-Monkey.github.io/_posts/2018-6-21-CompleteWordPressSEOPluginMastery.md

 <li class="basic-li">All In One Schema Rich Snippets</li>
 </ol>

-<p>And one is the page number of Google results that you will likely find yourself on the keywords that matter most if you leverage this plugin combination.<p>
+<p>And one is the page number of Google results that you will likely find yourself on the keywords that matter most if you leverage this plugin combination.</p>